새로운 프로그램을 위한 혁신적이며, 협업이 가능한 동기화된 프로그램 관리

 GF Automotive prefers a lean solution that offers comprehensive concern and complaint management coverage to meet all of its needs.
 It is required for processing customer, supplier and internal complaints.
 The 8D Report, which is imperative for automotive suppliers, is automatically created by the system in accordance with the captured data.

-GF Automotive does not require the automatic and systematic feedback of results to be sent to the advanced product quality planning (APQP) feature of QMS Professional.
+GF Automotive does not require the automatic and systematic feedback of results to be sent to the advanced product quality planning (APQP) feature of Opcenter Quality.

-The QMS Quality Action Management module is of particular importance to GF Automotive.
+The Quality Action Management module is of particular importance to GF Automotive.
 It is used for action processing and monitoring status.
-It enables the visualization of all defined actions, including user-related actions, on a crossdepartmental basis.
+It enables the visualization of all defined actions, including user-related actions, on a cross departmental basis.
 Furthermore, the escalation mechanisms for the various action types are configurable.
 This enables GF Automotive to determine the course of action if deadlines are exceeded.

 As an exception at certain sites, data exchange with the calibration laboratory is affected on a bi-directional basis, including status feedback following successful calibration.
 This means that the data relating to the gage to be calibrated can be automatically transferred to the external calibration laboratory or internal calibration department, and the results are returned to the system following calibration.